GuyDahn/react-blackjack/README.md

 ## Techstack
 - React.js
 - Redux / Saga
-- styled components
+- styled-components
 - Posed animations

 ## TODO

 - [x] Create decent README.md file.
-- [x] Fix all projects descriptions.
+- [x] Learn and use Redux as a state manager.
-- [x] Work page - add data.
+- [ ] Deploy in Heroku or netlify.
-- [x] Education page - add data.
+- [ ] Add Double and Split to game options (as per full Blackjack Rules).
-- [ ] Add toggle dark/light mode option
+- [ ] Create a Player vs Player mode using socket.io.